 For businesses considering bringing in massage therapy to the office, we recommend working with a massage company who handles all the liability concerns themselves, to save you the headache of it.
-(If you haven’t guessed, this is something we take care of for all our corporate massage programs.)

 In addition to keeping track of a massage therapist's insurance coverage, a large massage company will be responsible for their licensing, certification, worker's compensation (in case the therapist trips on your furniture), and finally the health department permit depending on the county regulations.